debbiemarkslab/BEAR/docs/source/usage.rst

 A few things to note:

-* The publication used a lag of 13, chosen by maximum marginal likelihood.
+* The paper used a lag of 13, chosen by maximum marginal likelihood.
   Here, using a lag of 5, the perplexities are much larger and the :math:`h` values are much smaller.
   This is due to the fact that the closest (in KL) AR model of lag 5, unsurprisingly, has a much larger perplexity than the lag 13 model, and is also much closer to the linear and CNN models.
-* As demonstrated in the publication, with enough data, the relative benefit of the BEAR over the vanilla BEAR is minimal.
+* As demonstrated in the paper, with enough data, the relative benefit of the BEAR over the vanilla BEAR is minimal.
 Since the lag is only 5 in this example, the data is sufficiently large (relative to the model flexibility) to make this true.
 However, the BEAR still outperforms the vanilla BEAR in